How to Choose the Best Software Architecture Pattern?

-Flaws in any software have a great impact on the business of an organization.
-The main reason for any software failure can be the selection of wrong software architecture patterns.
-But if you have prior knowledge of the architecture patterns, you can guide the designers and developers in designing the components and the ways they react.
+Flaws in any software have a significant impact on the business of an organization.
+The main reason for any software failure can be the selection of wrong software architecture pattern.
+But with prior knowledge, you would be able to guide designers and developers in designing the components and the ways they react.

-Defining the Basic Characteristics of an Application:
+Defining Basic Characteristics of an Application:

-Maintaining quality and efficiency:
+Maintaining Quality and Efficiency:

 Let’s discuss a few popular architectural patterns that have helped a lot of software businesses to scale up their businesses: